310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 That way, I could grow, even if only a little.

 This wasn’t out of a need to do a noble self-sacrifice, like Morisawa-senpai mentioned.
-I'm able to cross as many dangerous bridges as I want *because* I hate myself and don’t see myself as anything worthwhile.
+I’m able to cross as many dangerous bridges as I want *because* I hate myself and don’t see myself as anything worthwhile.

 Even if I were to get badly hurt and fade away, I wouldn’t have regretted any of it for even a second.
 It would’ve felt refreshing, even.
 {% endbubble %}